dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

    or the other, so having a System.Net.Http.Incomming and System.Net.Http.OutGoing for each sub-case is good.

- * DO - Consider the likely volume of events.
+ * CONSIDER -  the likely volume of events.
 High volume events may deserve their own DiagnositicListener.
 You don't really want to mix high volume and low volume events in the same listener unless they both support the same scenario.
 It is OK however to put several **low volume** events in a 'miscelaneous' listener, even if they support different